Real-Dev-Squad/website-dashboard/README.md

 https://dashboard.realdevsquad.com/

-# What does dashboard does?
+# What does the dashboard do?

 Dashboard helps to create and assigns task to the members and can be accessed only by authorized members.
+You can also track currently assigned tasks per member.

 # How to Contribute?